christophercrary/conference-eurogp-2023/README.md

 bash install.sh
 ```

-Lastly, to ensure that `tensorflow` can successfully utilize a GPU within the `conda` environment, you will likely need to prepend the following CUDA paths to the `$LD_LIBRARY_PATH` environment variable:
+Then, to ensure that `tensorflow` can successfully utilize a GPU within the `conda` environment, you will likely need to prepend the following CUDA paths to the `$LD_LIBRARY_PATH` environment variable:

 ```
 export LD_LIBRARY_PATH=$CONDA_PREFIX_1/pkgs/cudatoolkit-11.2.2-hbe64b41_10/lib:$CONDA_PREFIX_1/envs/tensorgp-test/lib:$LD_LIBRARY_PATH
 ```

-After running any experiments, you will likely need to restart your shell to reset the `$LD_LIBRARY_PATH` environment variable.
+(After running any experiments, you will likely need to restart your shell to reset the `$LD_LIBRARY_PATH` environment variable.)

+Lastly, extract and copy the contents of the `programs.tar.gz` file to the `experiment/results` folder.
+These contents provide the random programs utilized for the experiments, which took up too much space to be stored directly on GitHub.